Construction of $p$-energy and associated energy measures on Sierpi\'{n}ski carpets: Construction of a canonical scaling limit of -energies

-This section aims to prove Theorem \ref{thm.main1.2}.
-To construct a canonical ``Dirichlet form'' on fractals, there is already an established way as appeared in \cite{KZ92}*{proof of Theorem 6.9}.
+To construct a canonical Dirichlet form on fractals, there is already an established way as appeared in \cite{KZ92}*{proof of Theorem 6.9}.
 However, in the original argument of \cite{KZ92}, the Markov property of their ``Dirichlet form'' was not clarified.
-In \cite{Kig00}, Kigami has pointed out this gap and filled this in an abstract way, that is, he has proven the existence of the desired Dirichlet forms by an argument using some fixed point theorem.
-An approach based on the combination of Kusuoka--Zhou's and Kigami's arguments is enough to construct a $p$-energy satisfying all the properties in Theorem \ref{thm.main1} (see \cite{Kig.CH}*{Theorem 9.1}).
-Regrettably, this abstract way is insufficient to prove our main result about $\mcE_{p}$-energy measures: Theorem \ref{thm.main3}.
-Later Kigami's work, another very simple way to check the Markov property is given by Barlow, Bass, Kumagai, and Teplyaev (see \cite{BBKT10}*{proof of Theorem 2.1}).
+In \cite{Kig00}, Kigami has pointed out this gap and filled it.

+After Kigami's work, another very simple way to check the Markov property is given by Barlow, Bass, Kumagai, and Teplyaev \cite{BBKT10}*{proof of Theorem 2.1}.
 This method deduces that the Dirichlet forms of Kusuoka and Zhou in \cite{KZ92} have the Markov property, but it very heavily relies on being Dirichlet forms, that is, the use of bilinearity (and locality) is essential to follow \cite{BBKT10}*{proof of Theorem 2.1}.

+Regrettably, these ways are insufficient to follow the arguments in Section \ref{sec:em}, where the main results about $\mcE_{p}$-energy measures will be proved.
+Indeed, our strategy to prove the chain rule (Theorem \ref{thm.main3}) will require some expression of constructed $p$-energy $\mathcal{E}_{p}$ (see \eqref{representation}) due to the lack of representation formula (see \cite{FOT}*{(3.2.10)} for example) that is very useful in Dirichlet form theory.
+Also, as shown in \cites{CQ21+, GY19, Kig21+}, the usage of $\Gamma$-convergence is very useful to construct energies.
+However, we need to adopt alternative approach because our argument in Theorem \ref{thm.main3} will heavily use the compactness of $f(K)$ for a fixed function $f \in \mathcal{F}_{p}$.
+If we construct $\mathcal{E}_{p}$ by using $\Gamma$-convergence, then we lose this compactness since we have to consider $\bigcup_{n \ge 1}f_{n}(K)$ instead of $f(K)$, where $\{ f_{n} \}_{n \ge 1}$ is a sequence converging to $f$ in $L^{p}$.

-To overcome these difficulties, we will introduce a new series of graphs $\bbG_{n}$ approximating the Sierpi\'{n}ski carpet in subsection \ref{subsec:newgraph}.
+In order to overcome these difficulties, we will introduce a new series of graphs $\bbG_{n}$ approximating the underlying Sierpi\'{n}ski carpet in subsection \ref{subsec:newgraph}.
 Then in subsection \ref{subsec:main1} we directly construct $p$-energy $\mcE_{p}$ as a subsequential scaling limit of discrete $p$-energies on this new series of graphs.
+Since we already prove \hyperlink{Bp}{\textup{(B$_{p}$)}} and \hyperlink{KMp}{\textup{(KM$_{p}$)}}, Kigami's result \cite{Kig21+}*{Theorem 9.3} gives $p$-energies on GSCs satisfying all properties in Theorem \ref{thm.main1.2} (except Clarkson's inequality).
+We emphasize that a main aim of this section is to construct $p$-energies that will be useful to prove the chain rule in Section \ref{sec:em} (Theorem \ref{thm.main3}-(2)).